wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 The ``deployWidget`` task takes 4 parameters, ``type: Copy`` parameter makes the task implement the `CopySpec <https://docs.gradle.org/current/javadoc/org/gradle/api/file/CopySpec.html>`_ interface specifying what to copy.
 The group and description parameters to specifiy what the Group ID of the plugin is and a short descriptive description to what the Plugin does.

-In the body, the ``from`` field specifiy from where the file is to be copied from, followed by the ``into`` field specifying the destination to where the file needs to be copied.
+In the body, the ``from`` field specifies from where the file is to be copied from, followed by the ``into`` field specifying the destination to where the file needs to be copied.
 Finally, the ``include`` field ensures the ``.jar`` extention is also copied.

 By running ``gradle deployWidget`` from the command line, the jar file will automatically placed into the shuffleboard plugin folder